Masked Transformer for Electrocardiogram Classification: Experiments

 \subsection{Scaling experiments}

-Noting that the model capacity matters to the generalization ability and the clinical application, we adopt Transformer of different model size for experiments, including MTECG-A (Atomic), MTECG-M (Molecular), MTECG-T(Tiny), MTECG-S (Small) and MTECG-B (Base), for which we change the number of heads $h$ for the encoder, keeping $D/h=64$ and the layers $L=12$.
-Table \ref{ViT_archs} summarizes the architectures and their fine-tuning performance in the experiments.
+Noting that the model capacity matters to the generalization ability, we adopt Transformer of different model size for experiments, including MTECG-A (Atomic), MTECG-M (Molecular), MTECG-T(Tiny), MTECG-S (Small) and MTECG-B (Base), for which we change the number of heads $h$ for the encoder, keeping $D/h=64$ and the layers $L=12$.
+Table \ref{ViT_archs} summarizes the architectures and their fine-tuning performance on the validation set of the Fuwai dataset.
 The fine-tuning performance initially increase and then fall as the model size increases.